You are at disneywizard.angelfire.com/photo3.html.

 Quaker, shaker ROPE BRIDGE to demonstrate the combination of illusions of depth methods.

-I am particularly proud of this Image, it took a long time to build.
-Considerably less time and more accurate would have been with no people on the stairs, the bulk of the tedium and error in removing them.
 The labor counts not for art, perhaps contributing to it's value.
 Does it please the eye, no!
 It's purpose is to demonstrate the combination of illusions of depth, for which it excels.

 On flickr.com - click "All Sizes—Original size" to view image Animation.